 Acts of plagiarism that result from poor scholarship are addressed in a spirit of apprenticeship and treated as an opportunity for learning.
 An appropriate penalty, therefore, is the same as for any other situation in which students fail to achieve the goals of a course: a reduced grade for the assignment in question and further instruction to remedy the deficiencies demonstrated by the student.

-All courses designed for first-year students, including but not limited to the first year seminar (FYS) courses, are the essential milieu for the presentation and discussion of academic honesty and academic misconduct, with special attention to the elements of proper citation and plagiarism.
-While FYS and other first-year courses provide an essential first opportunity for discussion of academic misconduct, they should not be the only forum for discussion and learning.
-Ethics seminars and discipline-specific courses introduce students to the discipline-specific principles and practices of academic honesty.
+All courses designed for first-year students are the essential milieu for the presentation and discussion of academic honesty and academic misconduct, with special attention to the elements of proper citation and plagiarism.
+While first-year courses provide an essential first opportunity for discussion of academic misconduct, they should not be the only forum for discussion and learning.
+Other integration and discipline-specific courses introduce students to the discipline-specific principles and practices of academic honesty.
 Faculty work with students, no matter what the penalty for academic misconduct, to understand better the expectations of scholarly work and to remedy the deficiencies represented by the student’s work that leads to the process of evaluating academic misconduct.

 Cases of academic misconduct